cozodb/cozo-docs/source/queries.rst

 here we have used the familiar ``count`` operator.
 Any variables in the head without aggregation operators are treated as *grouping variables*, and aggregation is applied using them as keys.
-If you do not specify any grouping variables, then the resulting relation contains at most one row.
+If you do not specify any grouping variables, then the resulting relation contains exactly one row.

 Aggregation operators are applied to the rows computed by the body of the rule using bag semantics.
 The reason for this complication is that if aggregations are applied with set semantics, then the following query::